 - Takes some time for your campaign to go live

-Crowdfunding not for you?
+Crowdfunding in Canada not for you?
 Compare online business loans

-Crowdfunding sites give users a lot to sift through in order to find the best match for their business or idea.
-The 10 listed here should provide a great starting point for potential users to evaluate their options.
+Crowdfunding platforms in Canada give users a lot to sift through in order to find the best match for their business or idea.
+The seven listed here should provide a great starting point for potential users to evaluate their options.
 When making your decision, be sure to remember potential fees, whether the site adopts an all-or-nothing model, and when you can expect to receive the funds raised.